Freshen your pup’s breath with this homemade dog biscuit recipe. These easy to make treats with parsley and mint help to banish puppy breath.

 I only have chocolate mint, is it okay to use?

 Hi Marri, you mean chocolate mint, as in the herb?
-Nothing that contains actual chocolate I’m assuming?
-I would think it should be fine, but ask your vet to be sure, ok?
+I would advise against it.

 Hi, out of curiosity instead of using the cookie cutters would you expect these to come out good using a mold?
 Also instead of the flour could I use all oat flour?